townsend75/Portfolio-4/README.md

 - Instructions relating to Github deployment come from Github's docs pages

 - Icons in the footer come from Font Awesome

+- Heroku deployment instructions were taken from the Heroku website

 ## Acknowledgements